 The Pedagogic Potential of Craftwork

-It is open to all staff but especially recommended for Education Health and Care managers, craft tutors, and those engaged with the Practical Skills Therapeutic Education experience for RMT students.
+It is open to all staff but especially recommended for craft tutors, education health and care managers and those engaged with the Practical Skills Therapeutic Education experience for RMT students.
 It will develop and further explore your use of craftwork as a pedagogic tool to support student behaviours, and facilitate educational and personal development for learners.
+This course is one year taught study, and one year independent study to complete a project.

 Faculty